TreBraswell/Clean-Song-Generator/README.md

 **Note: This project is currently in progress and not yet complete.**

-Censor Song is a Python application that allows you to censor explicit content in a WAV audio file.
+Censor Song is a Python application that allows you to censor explicit content in a mp3 audio file.
 It provides options to use Shazam for extra timestamps and Audacity for audio editing.
 The application creates a graphical user interface (GUI) using the Tkinter library for easy interaction.

 ## Prerequisites